AudioEval: Automatic Dual-Perspective and Multi-Dimensional Evaluation of Text-to-Audio-Generation: AudioEval Dataset

 \subsection{Annotation Protocol}

-Each audio sample in AudioEval is rated by three experts and three non-experts.
+\paragraph{Annotators.} AudioEval adopts a two-population design to capture both professional judgment and end-user perception.
 These two groups are defined as follows. \begin{itemize} \item \textbf{Experts}, with academic training in audio engineering, speech, or music, who provide reliable references based on professional judgment. \item \textbf{Non-experts}, recruited from a general listener population, who provide user-centered impressions relevant for real-world applications. \end{itemize}